 If you don't want RIT on/off functionality, then there is no to modify the switch assembly.
-If the RIT Enable lead is permanently grounded, the Offset (except while transmitting).
+If the RIT Disable lead is left open (high), the Offset (except while transmitting).
 You'll have to set properly when in the SSB mode (so that you're not off frequency).